-3) Development of Netherbarns would lead to an eyesore and a building site when the eyes of the world are on Abbotsford for Scott's 250th Anniversary and the Year of Scotland's Stories in 2021-22
+3) An eyesore and a building site when the eyes of the world are on Abbotsford for Scott's 250th Anniversary & Year of Scotland's Stories in 2021-2022?

-The Scottish Government, the South of Scotland Enterprise Agency and VisitScotland have all supported the Abbotsford Trust in celebrating Scott's 250th Anniversary in 2021-22.
-Celebrations are being planned by an international partnership of 54 organisations led by the Abbotsford Trust, with Abbotsford at the centre of the visitor experience.
+We are grateful for the support of Scottish Government, the South of Scotland Enterprise Agency and VisitScotland towards celebrating Scott's 250th Anniversary in 2021-22.
+Celebrations are being planned by an international partnership of 54 organisations led by Abbotsford, with Abbotsford at the centre of the visitor experience.